Nian-Jingqing/EEG_Processor/docs/getting-started.rst

-In this first section you'll see how to open the BIDS Processor application, how to setup a new dataset, and how to open an existing dataset.
+In this first section you'll see how to open the EEG Processor application, how to setup a new dataset, and how to open an existing dataset.

 .. raw:: html